 It is OK to experience a need for behavioral health treatment, and odds are you are not alone.
-VANTAGE Aging offers many different treatment options through our Behavioral Health Solutions.
+VANTAGE Aging offers many different treatment options through our partnership with The Blick Center.

 Not enough information?
 Still curious about a certain topic?
 No worries!
 There are plenty of local resources available that can help answer any questions you still have about senior independence and other topics.
 Gain insight into volunteer opportunities, elder rights, how seniors are serving others, and get educated on the services available to seniors to make independent living possible.
 Some of these resources include: